 How to Make Beef Bone Broth

 Making beef bone broth is just as easy as making my chicken bone broth recipe.
-All you have to do is combine all of the ingredients in a slow cooker and let it simmer for at least 24 hours.
+All you have to do is combine all of the ingredients in a slow cooker and let it simmer for at least 36 hours (that might require you to run three cycles on your slow cooker unless you have one that allows you to set it for 36 hours).
 This is truly a pretty effortless beef bone broth slow cooker recipe.

-Bring to a boil over high heat; reduce and simmer gently, skimming the fat that rises to the surface occasionally.
-Simmer for 24 to 48 hours.
+For either version, skim the fat that rises to the surface occasionally.
+Simmer for 36 to 48 hours.